chrisbarbati/WeatherServer/README.md

 GET /API/weather
 ```

 The server will respond with a JSON object containing the current temperature, humidity, and pressure readings.
-To test it, I am currently hosting it [on a Raspberry Pi at my home](http://chrisbarbati.ddns.net:2048/API/weather).
-HTTP only, until I get the SSL certificates installed.
+To test it, I am currently hosting it [on a Raspberry Pi at my home](https://chrisbarbati.ddns.net:2048/API/weather).
 ## Purpose

 This repository serves as a demonstration of implementing a basic RESTful API using Spring Boot to retrieve sensor data from the SenseHAT on a Raspberry Pi.
 It showcases familiarity with Spring Boot's capabilities for building simple yet effective server applications.